d-khan/Python-exercise/Literals.md

 ## Challenges

-Share what challenges you have faced during the exercise.
+Please describe the challenges you faced during the exercise.

 ```python